-Our RMBS are carried at their fair value, as available-for-sale in accordance with ASC 320, Investments - Debt and Equity Securities.
-We evaluate the cost basis of our RMBS on a quarterly basis under ASC 326-30, Financial Instruments-Credit Losses: Available-for-Sale Debt Securities.
+We evaluate the cost basis of our available-for-sale RMBS on a quarterly basis under ASC 326-30, Financial Instruments-Credit Losses: Available-for-Sale Debt Securities.
 When the fair value of a security is less than its amortized cost basis as of the balance sheet date, the security's cost basis is considered impaired.
 If we determine that we intend to sell the security or it is more likely than not that we will be required to sell before recovery, we recognize the difference between the fair value and amortized cost as a loss in the consolidated statements of income (loss).
 If we determine we do not intend to sell the security or it is not more likely than not we will be required to sell the security before recovery, we must evaluate the decline in the fair value of the impaired security and determine whether such decline resulted from a credit loss or non-credit related factors.
-In our assessment of whether a credit loss exists, we perform a qualitative assessment around whether a credit loss exists and if necessary, we compare the present value of estimated future cash flows of the impaired security with the amortized cost basis of such security.
+In our assessment of whether a credit loss exists, we perform a qualitative assessment around whether a credit loss exists, we compare the present value of estimated future cash flows of the impaired security with the amortized cost basis of such security.
 The estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit losses, as well as incorporating observations of current market developments and events.
 Cash flows are discounted at an interest rate equal to the current yield used to accrete interest income.
-If the present value of estimated fluture cash flows of the security is estimated fluture cash flows of the security are realized loss to the extent of the adjustment to the security is cost basis.
-This adjustment to the amortized cost basis of the security is reflected in realized gain (loss) on
+If the present value of estimated future cash flows is less than the amortized cost basis of the security, an expected credit loss exists and is included in provision (reversal) for credit losses on securities in the consolidated statements of income (loss).
+If it is determined as of the financial reporting date that all or a portion of a security's cost basis is not collectible, then we will recognize a realized loss to the e